-People wonder what happened to this particular object and what exactly is the Holy Grail.
-The Bible gives us no clue, and it is possible that those who witnessed this scene did not give the object the value it later acquired.
+People wonder what happened to this particular object and what is the Holy Grail.
+The Bible gives us no clue, and it is possible that those who witnessed this scene did not give the thing the value it later acquired.

 The Holy Grail is the chalice from which Jesus Christ drank during the Last Supper.
 In common parlance, the Grail signifies a single, distant goal.
 The most famous and elusive biblical artifact in the New Testament is the Holy Grail.
 The Grail is the cup from which Jesus drank wine at the Last Supper.
 This act, accompanied by the appropriate words, initiated the most sacred rituals of Christianity.